ZoeLeBlanc/Coding_101/intro_python/README.md

 ```

 ### Data Types
-Strings are just one type of data type accepted in Python.
+Strings are just one of many data types accepted in Python.

 There's also numbers, called *integers*.
 We can take our variables that we assigned before and assign them their actual numbers.
 ```python